erikorlowski/cscie97/cscie97/asn2/Design.md

 * The Devices in the Room

 __Requirement: Room Name Uniqueness__
-Any attempt to create or modify a Room such that two or more Rooms within a House would have duplicate names shall be rejected.
+Any attempt to create a Room where a Room with that name in the House already exists shall have no effect.

 __Requirement: Occupant Model__
 An occupant shall model an adult, child or animal.
 An Occupant shall contain the following pieces of information: